 Project duration and partners

-SPEAR is running from 2019 until 2023 and is funded by the European Commission's framework program for research and innovation Horizon 2020.
-The project is coordinated by Syddanske University in Odense, Denmark.
-Other project partners, apart from RWTH Aachen University, are:
+SPEAR was running from January 2019 until April 2023 and was funded by the European Commission's framework program for research and innovation Horizon 2020.
+The project was coordinated by Syddanske University in Odense, Denmark.
+Other project partners, apart from RWTH Aachen University, were: